ayenbonsoa/ayenbonsoa/README.md

 <h2>🍀I'm Currently working</h2>

 👾 On a solution that intends to improve the landscape of the Togolese digital educational universe.\
-👾 On a series of integration of landing pages or case studies skilfully retrieved on Dribbble and Behance.\
+👾 On a series of integration of landing pages or case studies skilfully retrieved from awesome design websites.\
 👾 On a series of very relevant blog posts.\
 👾 On my personal branding.

 <h2>🍀I'm Currently improving</h2>

 🐉 On figma and Photoshop to stonks my design skills.\
-🐉 On the Web 3.0 universe (Cryptos, NFTs, Metaverse) because it is the future.\
+🐉 On the Web 3.0 universe (Cryptos, NFTs, Metaverse) because it's clearly the future.\
 🐉 Matter of expression and communications (Eloquence is important).

 <h2>🍀How to Reach me</h2>